Table of Contents

 Phaseout of Exemptions explains how to determine whether you must reduce the dollar amount of exemptions you claim and, if so, the amount of the reduction.

-Standard Deduction gives the rules and dollar amounts for the standard deduction — a benefit for taxpayers who do not itemize their deductions.
+Standard Deduction gives the rules and dollar amounts for the standard deduction — a benefit for taxpayers who don't itemize their deductions.
 This section also discusses the standard deduction for taxpayers who are blind or age 65 or older, as well as special rules that limit the standard deduction available to dependents.
 In addition, this section helps you decide whether you would be better off taking the standard deduction or itemizing your deductions.

 How To Get Tax Help explains how to get tax help from the IRS.

 This publication is for U.S. citizens and resident aliens only.
 If you are a resident alien for the entire year, you must follow the same tax rules that apply to U.S. citizens.
-The rules to determine if you are a resident or nonresident alien are discussed in chapter 1 of Publication 519, U.S. Tax Guide for Aliens.
+The rules to determine if you are a resident or nonresident alien are discussed in chapter 1 of Pub.
+519, U.S. Tax Guide for Aliens.

 Internal Revenue Service